williamscyber/Wireguard-VPN-Server/README.md

 > If you plan to use this in place of your current VPN, make sure to follow these suggestions.

 1. Persist WireGuard on boot
-2. Restrict security groups, only allow your client IPs on the server
+2. Restrict security groups if possible
 3. Lock down server access.
 Only allow:
    SSH (22) - ideally restricted to your IP only WireGuard (51820 UDP) - port that WireGuard utilizes